hashicorp/otto/website/source/docs/apps/gradle/customization.html.md

 ---
-layout: "app_gradle"
+layout: "app_java"
-page_title: "Customization - Gradle App Type"
+page_title: "Customization - Java App Type"
-sidebar_current: "docs-gradle-customization"
+sidebar_current: "docs-java-customization"
 description: |-
-  This page documents the customizations that are available to change the behavior of Gradle applications with Otto.
+  This page documents the customizations that are available to change the behavior of Java applications with Otto.
 ---

 # Customization

-This page documents the [customizations](/docs/appfile/customization.html) that are available to change the behavior of Gradle applications with Otto.
+This page documents the [customizations](/docs/appfile/customization.html) that are available to change the behavior of Java applications with Otto.

-## Type: "gradle"
+## Type: "java"

 Example:

 ```
-customization "go" {
+customization "java" {
-    gradle_version = "2.7"
+    gradle_version = "2.8"
+    maven_version = "3.3.9"
 }
 ```